Skip to content

 On August 14, 2008, the Higher Education Opportunity Act or HEOA (Public Law 110-315) reauthorized and expanded the Higher Education Act of 1965, as amended.
 HEOA amended the Clery Act and created additional safety and security-related requirements for institutions.
 Specifically, it added:

-2. A new disclosure regarding the relationship of campus security personnel with state and local law enforcement agencies (Clery amendment)
+2. A new disclosure regarding the relationship of campus security personnel with state and local law enforcement agencies (Clery Amendment)

 3. Implementation and disclosure of emergency notification and evacuation procedures for all institutions (Clery amendment)